Menu

 You can also find our Provider Access Statement (often referred to as the "Baker Clause" ) by clicking here.
 This sets out the opportunities available for technical and vocational providers to speak to our pupils about the many opportunities available.

-Our Careers Leaders are Ms L. Mitchell and Ms E. Woods.
-If you would like further information about our careers programme, you can contact them at admin@whtc.co.uk or by calling 020 8385 4800.
+Our Careers Leader is Ms E. Woods.
+If you would like further information about our careers programme, you can contact her at reception@whtc.co.uk or by calling 020 8385 4800.